StevenLaw-revone/revone-mkdocs/docs/Documentation/Setup/Manager/Coupons.md

 Coupon Categories are used to better organize the coupons and the `Update Categories` button allows for the management of these categories.

 ![Update Categories](/.attachments/Documentation/Coupons-UpdateCategories.png "Update Categories")

+The checkbox on each item is the default promotion setting that sets the default visibility in the [Active Promotions](../../Functions/Active-Promotions.md) window.
+The check box on the discount itself overrides this setting.

 ## Duplicate